awanishyadav900/Amazon_sales_report_dashboard/README.md

 10. Tools Used

 .
-Data Cleaning & Analysis:Excel, Python.
+Data Cleaning & Analysis and for quick reporting:Excel
 .
 Visualization & Reporting: Power BI.
 .
 Business Intelligence: SQL (for deeper queries), Excel for quick reporting